bmhenry/portfolio-next/content/blog/engineering-ai-q1-2025.md

 To be fair, I did (kinda) tell it that the ToC was working.
 And it worked!
 Take a look at the screenshot, and you'll see it cost me $1.43.
 That seems a little pricey for the work it did, but it also beats actually learning how _any_ of the code in this site works!

+#### Task Examples

+- This Site
+  - I asked it to add a "Back to Top" button for blog posts, and it did that no problem
+  - The "Back to Top" button would appear on top of the fullscreen image popups (when you click images in posts), I told it to fix it.
+No problem.
+  - Tried to get it to reduce the margin between the italic captions over some images in posts.
+It struggled greatly, trying multiple approaches that sometimes caused rendering to fail.
+I had to inspect the HTML and give it the right class naming for the image before it succeeded.
+- Other Tasks
+  - I told it to create (from scratch) a program to use the CloudFlare API to update DNS records, and it did it correctly in one go.
+  - When asked to write tests for a C++ library, it wrote a combination of useless and solid tests.
+- Flutter
+  - It's consistently able to build working widgets from scratch
+  - When asked to add new data to a widget backed by database entries, it will correctly update the data flow from backend to frontend, even writing tests

 ## Chat